otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/04-classes-objects-and-encapsulation.md

 It is also worth noting that there are other keywords, such as `abstract`, `sealed`, `override` and `virtual`, are used in the context of **inheritance** and **polymorphism** to define the behaviour of the **classes** and **methods**.

-It is important to choose the right scope keyword depending on the intended use of the element in question, as it can affect the visibility, accessibility and overall design of the program.
+It is important to choose the right scope keyword depending on the intended use of the element in question, as it can affect the visibility, accessibility and overall design of the application.

 ## Encapsulation